ancap-ch/from-en/pt-PT/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 #### UPB And "The Majority"

 UPB does not allow for the accumulation of individuals to override or reverse the properties of each individual.
 Ten lions do not make an elephant, a government, or a god.
-Ten thousand soldiers might make an “army,” but they cannot reverse gravity, or make murder moral.
+Ten thousand soldiers might make an “army”, but they cannot reverse gravity, or make murder moral.

-Returning one last time to the room of Bob and Doug, let’s introduce “Jane.”
+Returning one last time to the room of Bob and Doug, let’s introduce “Jane”.

 Now that there are three people in the room, we can look at the “majority rule” principle.

 If Bob, Doug and Jane take a “vote” on whether or not it is moral to rape Jane, we would all recoil at such an unjust and immoral premise.
-Clearly, even if Jane were “outvoted,” we would not consider the resulting rape to be transformed into a morally good act.
+Clearly, even if Jane were “outvoted”, we would not consider the resulting rape to be transformed into a morally good act.

 Why not?

 Well, UPB does not recognise the reality of aggregations, since the “majority” is a mere conceptual tag; it does not exist in reality, any more than “gods” or “governments” do.
-Thus to claim that the concept of “the majority” has any sort of moral standing is utterly invalid – it is like saying that “the Fatherland” can impregnate a woman, or that one can sit in the word “chair.”
+Thus to claim that the concept of “the majority” has any sort of moral standing is utterly invalid – it is like saying that “the Fatherland” can impregnate a woman, or that one can sit in the word “chair”.

 To say that “the majority” has rights or attributes which directly contradict the rights or attributes of any individual also contradicts rational principles, since any conceptual grouping is only validated by the accurate identification of individual characteristics.
 If I say that “mammals” are warm-blooded living creatures, can I logically include three plastic flamingos in the category “mammal”?